hclbaur/sdt-core/docs/TUTORIAL.md

 because to them, Å is a letter that comes after Z - rather than the funny looking A it is to us.

-To wrap things up, here is an example that uses multiple sort statements to order contacts first by the number of phones they own, and then by their first name:
+To wrap things up, here is an example - without comparators for simplicity - that uses multiple sort statements to order contacts first by the number of phones they own, and then by their first name:

 	foreach "$doc/addressbook/contact" {
 		sort "count(phonenumber)" sort "firstname"
-		println "concat(firstname, ' has ', count(phonenumber), '.')"
+		println "concat(firstname, ' has ', count(phonenumber), ' phone(s).')"
 	}

-	Christopher has 1.
-	Alice has 2.
+	Alice has 1 phone(s).
+	Chris has 1 phone(s).
-	Bob has 2.
+	Bob has 2 phone(s).

+### A group effort

+All good things come in threes, so we will visit the subject of iteration once more.
+The concept of grouping is best explained with an example, applied to our addressbook:

+	foreach "$doc/addressbook/contact" {
+		group "count(phonenumber)"
+		println "concat('Contacts with ', $sdt:current-grouping-key, ' phone(s): ', count($sdt:current-group))"
+	}

+This will produce the following output:

+	Contacts with 1 phone(s): 2
+	Contacts with 2 phone(s): 1

+This appears to be correct, since Alice and Chris both have one phone and only Bob has two.
+But how?
+Let's break it down.
+The first line is just the regular `foreach` statement that we have been using several times already.
+But obviously it did not iterate the contacts, because only two lines were printed, not three.

+This is due to the use of the `group` attribute on the second line, which states that the specified nodes (e.g. contacts) are to be grouped by the number of phonenumber nodes they contain, and the `foreach` statement will iterate those *groups*.

+As we have one group of contacts with one phonenumber node (Alice and Chris), and another containing a single contact that has two (Bob), the `println` statement on the third line gets executed twice; once for each group.

+So what does it print?
+The automatic variables available in the compound statement speak for themselves.
+There's the *current-grouping-key*, which in this case is the number of phones - either 1 or 2 - and then there's the corresponding *current-group* which is the set of contact nodes with that particular number of phones.

+Typically (but not necessarily) you will not only iterate groups but also the nodes *in* those groups, using a nested foreach loop:

+	foreach "$doc/addressbook/contact" {
+		group "count(phonenumber)"
+		println "concat('Contacts with ', $sdt:current-grouping-key, ' phone(s):')"
+		foreach "$sdt:current-group" {
+			println "concat(' - ', firstname)"
+		}
+	}

+	Contacts with 1 phone(s):
+	 - Alice
+	 - Chris
+	Contacts with 2 phone(s):
+	 - Bob

+Grouping in SDT is not as versatile as in XSLT, but powerful nonetheless.
+It is all about choosing the right grouping key expression.
+For example

+	foreach "$doc/addressbook/contact" {
+		sort "firstname" group "sdt:left(firstname,1)"
+		...
+	}

+will first sort contacts lexicographically, then group them by the first letter of their name, creating a kind of of dictionary view.
+Or, if the addressbook would contain a birthday node, a birthday calendar could be created by selecting the month from that birthday as a grouping key.

 [ TO BE CONTINUED ]